 Common Car Buying Scams

-Scammers advertise cars that they don’t own.
+fraudsters often advertise cars that they don’t own.
 These ads may appear legitimate, displaying photos matching the description of the car and including contact details.
-To avoid this scam, ask for details about the car, such as the vehicle identification number (VIN), and insist on inspecting the car in person.
+To avoid this, ask for details about the car, such as the vehicle identification number (VIN), and insist on inspecting the car in person.

 Gift Card Ripoffs

-Some scammers insist on payment for a vehicle with gift cards.
+Some fraudsters insist on payment for a vehicle with gift cards.
 This is a clear red flag.
 Never purchase a car with gift cards as it is almost impossible to recover your money.

 Fraudulent Wire Transfers